Bits of networks

 • The AMD EPYC CPUs (Zen 2 and Zen 3) have very good performance per MHz for this workload, and there is a clear improvement from Zen 2 to Zen 3.

-• As always, the Mac M1 is really impressive and easily smashes all other processors I could test on a per-MHz basis.
+• As always, despite being already a few years old, the Mac M1 is even more impressive and easily smashes all other processors I could test on a per-MHz basis.

 As a final note: remember that this is a single benchmark and is not representative of all kind of computing workloads.
 I suspect xz to be quite sensitive to the amount of CPU cache and to memory latency.